amirrezavelae/amirrezavelae.github.io/_pages/about.md

+---
+permalink: /
+title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

-Hi, My name is Amirreza Velae.
+Hi, my name is Amirreza Velae.